Blink and Blink XT Camera ReviewBy - 06/24/2017

 When it comes to detecting motion, Arlo Pro and Blink approach the task differently.
 If your greatest concern is catching the most events with accuracy, Arlo wins.
 If your greatest concern is making sure the camera wakes up in time to record an event in its entirety, Blink XT wins.

-After running the cameras side-by-side using different sensitivity levels, I found that Arlo was slightly more accurate at detecting events and delivered fewer false alarms.
+After running the cameras side-by-side using different sensitivity levels, I found that Arlo was slightly more accurate at detecting events during the day and at night and delivered fewer false alarms.
 In part, because it offers a motion sensitivity test that allows you to set the motion detector’s range accurately.
 As an example, I wanted both cameras to detect motion on my porch while ignoring the street, which is several feet beyond my porch.
 I found that this is only possible using Arlo.
 Though you can adjust Blink’s motion sensitivity level, you can’t adjust the motion detector’s range.
 Adjusting Blink’s sensitivity adjusts what it considers to be movement, not how far the detector reaches to find movement.
-As a side note, Arlo was also more accurate at night.
+In addition, Arlo has Arlo Smart, which gives Arlo the ability to distinguish whether a motion event was caused by a moving vehicle, animal, person, or something else.
+This feature, however, requires a monthly subscription of $3.99 per camera.
+On the other hand, Blink doesn’t offer smart motion detection features.

 Blink wins with its Instant On feature.
 A common problem with all battery-powered cameras is that they sleep between events to conserve battery life.
 Blink’s Instant On allows the camera to wake up and start recording within seconds.
 There are times when Arlo fails to wake up in time to actually record something useful.
 For example, the picture of my back below.